Stat-Cook/deident/paper.md

 the transforms can be ported to other languages.

-This package was designed considering the ICO guidelines on anonymization (ICO 2012) and draws on pre-existing methodologies and naming conventions (Garfinkel 2015; Integrate.IO, n.d.).
+This package was designed considering the ICO guidelines on anonymization [@ICOAnonymisation] and draws on pre-existing methodologies and naming conventions [@NIST2015; @integrateIO].
 The package implemented de-identification via:

 -   pseudonymization – the consistent replacement of a string by a random string